 Tips for Protecting Your Accounts Online

 1. Set good passwords.
 A good password is a combination of upper and lower case letters, numbers and special characters.
 Set your password to something that is not easily guessed and change your password frequently.
-Do not write it down or share it with others.
+You should not choose an Online Banking password that is the same as your email or social media passwords.
+Never write your password down or share it with others.

 2. Don't reveal personal information via email or text.
 Emails and text messages can be masked to look like they are coming from a trusted sender when they are actually from someone else.
 Play it safe, do not send your personal information such as account numbers, social security numbers, passwords etc. via email or texting.